pikepdf/pikepdf/docs/topics/content_streams.rst

 Content streams are binary data that can be thought of as a list of operators and zero or more operands.
 Operands are given first, followed by the operator.
-It is a stack-based language based loosely on PostScript (not actually PostScript!) but without any programmable features.
-There are no variables, loops or conditionals.
+It is a stack-based language, loosely based on PostScript.
+(It's not actually PostScript, but sometimes well-meaning people mistakenly say that it is!)
+Like HTML, it has a precise grammar, and also like (pure) HTML, it has no loops, conditionals or variables.

 A typical example is as follows (with additional whitespace and PostScript-style ``%``-comments):